gabrix00/S-P500-Time-Series-Analysis/README.md

 * ARIMA (AutoRegressive Integrated Moving Average): A traditional statistical model used for time series forecasting.
 * XGBoost (Extreme Gradient Boosting): A powerful machine learning model that can be used for time series forecasting.
 * Persistence Model: A simple baseline model that assumes tomorrow's value will be the same as today's.
 ##Steps and Methodology
 Data Exploration and Preprocessing:
 * Load and visualize the time series data.
 * Assess stationarity using tests like the Augmented Dickey-Fuller test.
 * Apply transformations if necessary (e.g., differencing) to achieve stationarity.
 * Decompose the time series to analyze trend and seasonality.
 ## Model Identification and Training:
 * Identify appropriate parameters for the ARIMA model.
 * Train the XGBoost model with relevant features.
 * Implement the persistence model.
 ##Model Evaluation:
 * Make one-day ahead predictions using each model.
 * valuate model performance using metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).

-##Compare the results to determine the best performing model.